orbforge/orb-docs/docs/deploy-and-configure/configuration.md

 ### Configuring Datasets

 Orb applications and sensors are capable of producing [Datasets](/docs/deploy-and-configure/datasets) for Scores, Responsiveness, Web Responsiveness, and Speed data.
-These datasets may be streamed to Orb [Local Analytics](/docs/deploy-and-configure/local-analytics) or a destination of your choice.
+These datasets may be streamed to Orb Cloud, Orb [Local Analytics](/docs/deploy-and-configure/local-analytics), or a destination of your choice.
 See [Datasets Configuration](/docs/deploy-and-configure/datasets-configuration) for details.